 Medical Resources during Emergency Situations

-If you are disabled or have special needs for evacuation assistance and have no one to help you, register now with Duval County Emergency Preparedness by calling 904-630-2472 and in St. Johns County call 904-824-5550.
+If you are disabled or have special needs for evacuation assistance and have no one to help you, pre-register now online with Duval County Emergency Preparedness or by calling (904) 255-3172.
+For St. Johns County residents, register online with St. Johns County Emergency Management or call (904) 824-5550.
 Consult your doctor regarding special medical evacuation needs.
-Learn more
+Click here to learn more.

 Hurricane Watch - When a hurricane may threaten coastal and inland areas within the next 48 hours.

 What you should do during a Hurricane Watch

 - Monitor the radio and TV.
 Listen for weather reports and emergency announcements.

 - Fuel the car/truck.
 Be sure you have a full tank of gasoline.

 - Make preparations to moor, anchor, or store your boat.